Game Boy Camera: Functionality

 The camera is controlled, images are manipulated, and minigames are played by Game Boy software running from the camera's attached cartridge.
 Individual photographs can be taken and edited with features including a delay timer, time lapse, trick lenses like mirroring and scaling, montage, and panorama for stitching together component photos into one large image.
 The user can further edit the images by placing Nintendo's stamps, or by freehand doodles.
 Images can be combined as frames of an animation.
 Images can be interconnected with clickable hyperlinks in "hot spots" mode.

-Images can be transferred via the cable, to be printed on the Game Boy Printer, copied between GBC units, or copied via the Nintendo 64 controller's Transfer Pak to a 64DD floppy disk.
+Images can be transferred via the Game Link Cable, to be printed on the Game Boy Printer, copied between GBC units, or copied via the Nintendo 64 controller's Transfer Pak to a 64DD floppy disk.
 The Japanese GBC is optionally integrated into the Mario Artist suite of multimedia games for the 64DD peripheral.
 There, users can create drawn and 3D-animated avatars of themselves based on photographs taken with the camera, integrate these personalized avatars into various 64DD games including Mario Artist and SimCity 64, or post art on the Internet through Randnet.
 Third-party vendors have reverse engineered the GBC system to create modern transfer methods such as USB, SD cards and Wi-Fi.

 The GBC cartridge's software has numerous references to other Nintendo products.
 There are a few differences between the North American and Japanese versions, including the unlockable B album pictures and the stamps that can be placed on pictures.
-The software has a few Easter eggs, some of which have been described as "creepy" and "scary."
+The software has a few Easter eggs, some of which have been described as "creepy", like disturbing pictures the developers made with it.

 Nintendo reportedly had plans to release a successor to the Game Boy Camera for the Game Boy Advance called the GameEye which would take color photos and feature connectivity with the GameCube through a game titled Stage Debut, but neither the GameEye nor Stage Debut were released.